 How long have you been sewing/quilting?
 How did you become interested in quilting?

 I started quilting ten years ago after my second child was born.
-Our new house didn’t have space for woodwork (which I had started when our first child was born a couple years earlier) and the local village had a lovely quilt shop that I couldn’t stay away from.
+Our new house didn’t have space for woodwork (which I had started when our first child was born a couple of years earlier) and the local village had a lovely quilt shop that I couldn’t stay away from.
 I succumbed to my love of fabric and signed up for a row by row class that claimed it was suitable for a confident beginner.
 While I have never looked back, I have never finished that first quilt, either.

 Is quilting common in your area or are you a lone crafter?

 Super common!
-The largest community guild wavers from 150 to 200 members, depending on the year and there are 2 smaller guilds that meet in the daytime that each have 50 members.
+The largest community guild wavers from 150 to 200 members, depending on the year and there are 2 smaller guilds that meet in the daytime that each has 50 members.
 Sadly, three local quilt shops have had to close in the last 5 years.
 They have been replaced by one new one, though.